Born: June 24, 1928

 The Tigers were one of the last holdouts of the single-wing offense.
 They outscored their Ivy League opponents 184–45, and defeated Colgate, Harvard, Yale and Dartmouth—all Top 10 teams—in the final four games of the season.
 Halfback Dick Kazmaier and center Redmond Finney joined Hollie on the All-America First Team.
 Hollie was honored as New Jersey’s top athlete for 1950 and was recognized as the country’s top lineman.

 After graduation, Hollie went into the Army.
 He served from 1951 to 1953, then chose to go into business rather than pursue an NFL career.
-He spent more than five decades in the insurance business, opening two agencies in New York during that time.
+He spent more than five decades in the insurance industry, opening two agencies in New York during that time.
 He continued to live in Montclair, with a winter home in Naples, Florida.
 Hollie passed away at age 85 in Toms River.